BubbleKID/tesla/README.md

 ![](screenshot.png)

 ## Motivation
-I'd like to practice frond-end development realted skill espeacially react.
+This is a practice of frond-end development, and it's implemented by reactjs.
-So I decided to implement Tesla Range Calculator based on [Tesla](https://www.tesla.com/en_AU/models) by using react and creat-react-app
+I created React Tesla Range Calculator based on [Tesla](https://www.tesla.com/en_AU/models) by using react and creat-react-app

 ## Tech/framework used